In 2020, Disney theme parks shut down all over the world due to the global pandemic.

-This is an unprecedented move closing the parks for this long.
-We’ve already seen the closures of Tokyo Disneyland, Hong Kong Disneyland, and Shanghai Disneyland due to the virus.
+It was an unprecedented move, with all of the parks staying closed longer than they ever had before.
+We saw the closures of Tokyo Disneyland, Hong Kong Disneyland, and Shanghai Disneyland due to the virus first, then the other parks around the world followed, with Disneyland Paris being the last to reopen.
 But just how rare is the closure of a Disney park?
 Let’s take a look back at all of the times Disneyland and Walt Disney World have closed in the past.

-It was announced today that Disneyland Resort will be closed starting Saturday, March 14th in response to the coronavirus outbreak.
-This will be the longest amount of time on record that Disneyland has ever closed since it first opened in 1955.
-Disney World will be closed starting Monday, March 16th.
-This will also be the longest amount of time Disney World will have ever been closed.
+Disneyland Resort closed on Saturday, March 14th, 2020 in response to the coronavirus outbreak and officially reopened on April 30th, 2021.
+This was the longest amount of time on record that Disneyland has ever closed since it first opened in 1955.
+Disney World closed on Monday, March 16th and reopened on July 11th, 2020.
+This was also the longest amount of time Disney World had ever been closed.

 We’re taking things back to the OG park!
 When the park first opened in 1955, it was closed on Mondays and Tuesdays during the slow season.
 But, we’re happy that it’s open 7 days a week, 365 days a year now!!
 Despite all the years it’s been open, Disneyland has made it that long with just 3 closures until now.